Differentially Private Nonparametric Confidence Intervals Under Minimal Distributional Assumptions: Detailed analysis

 \subsubsection{Algorithm \blb}

 The algorithm is described in \cite{chadha2024resampling}.
 The algorithm, similar to \privSub, first estimates the quantity of interest on the full sample in a differentially private way.
 For example, for median estimation, it uses the inverse sensitivity mechanism.
-The privacy budget is divided equally between estimating the distribution ($\varepsilon_\text{CDF}$) and the variability ($\varepsilon_\text{VAR}$).
+The privacy budget is divided equally between estimating the full sample estimator and the aggregation step.
+We note that \citet{chadha2024resampling} also consider another algorithm that estimates the standard deviation and construct a normal-approximation CI, which we did not include, because we are interested in the most general setting.

 The dataset is then partitioned into $s$ subsets.
 For each set, bootstrapping is used to generate $T(n)=\max\{\min\{n^{1.5}/\log n, 1000\}, 100\}$ samples of size $n$, and generate a non-private estimate for each bootstrap sample.
 Each estimate is centered by the full-sample estimator, and rescaled by $\sqrt{n}$ (they assume normality, so this is the convergence rate).
 This results in $s$ vectors of $T$ non-private centered and scaled estimates.
 For the aggregation step, a variation of the aboveThreshold is used (See Algorithm 1 in \cite{chadha2024resampling}).
 A sequence of intervals decreasing at rate $\sqrt{n}$ centered at zero is fixed in advance.
 For each vector of non-private estimates, the number of values contained within each interval is recorded.
 Consequently, for each interval, a list of coverages across the splits is obtained.
 Using their variant of the \texttt{AboveThreshold} algorithm, the procedure stops once the median coverage falls below the confidence level, and the previous interval is returned.
 Intuitively, this yields a private and consistent estimate of the estimator's variability; confidence intervals then follow by rescaling and centering at the full-sample estimator.
 Privacy is guaranteed by composing the budget allocated to the full-sample estimator with that of the aggregation step.